harvitronix/reinforcement-learning-car/README.md

 ### Install Pymunk

 This is the physics engine used by the simulation.
-It just went through a pretty significant rewrite (v5) so you need to grab the older v4 version. v4 is written for Python3 so there are a couple extra steps.
+It just went through a pretty significant rewrite (v5) so you need to grab the older v4 version. v4 is written for Python 2 so there are a couple extra steps.

 Go back to your home or downloads and get Pymunk 4: